 A different species of light maybe.

-Embers of coal from the roasted-plantain seller; glowing stumps of carelessly tossed cigarette and mid-road bonfires, flashlight held with the “mechanic”s teeth under broken down vehicles; the lone okada in the middle of a darkened road.
+Embers of coal from the grilled plantain seller; glowing stumps of carelessly tossed cigarettes and mid-road bonfires; flashlight held with the mechanic‘s teeth under broken down vehicles; and lone commercial bikes in the middle of a darkened road.

 The lights will inspire you.

-The impatient flashing lights of vehicles, flashy wears and sequined dresses on motorcycle, colourful epithets from angry road users, rows of grand architectural designs with sudden break-ins of tattered Taverns.
+Flashy outfits and sequined dresses on motorcycle; colourful epithets from angry road users; and rows of grand architectural designs with sudden break-ins of tattered taverns.

 The lights and sights will inspire you.

-Hawkers prodding you in the face with different products, faceless men excusing themselves in unseen disabilities- asking for money; calloused hands, dark faces, hopeful faces, dejected faces, hardened faces, soft hearts, all on the road going somewhere, coming from somewhere, having nowhere to go.
+Hawkers prodding you in the face with different products, faceless men excusing themselves in unseen disabilities, asking for money; calloused hands, dark faces, hopeful faces, hardened faces, soft hearts; people on roads going somewhere, coming from somewhere, or having nowhere to go.

 It has got to inspire you.

-It is a mat of peoples, cultures, stories and places delicately interwoven to give the town a ‘feel’.
+A city knit into a mat of peoples, cultures, stories and places delicately interwoven into a vibrant energy.

-Ibadan at dusk is a silent opera of light-spangled darkness; there are rude interruptions of expansive darkness by shining bulbs.
-It is a vast collage of bustling life and hustling lull, expensive light and even more expensive darkness, wealth and squalor.
+Ibadan at dusk is a silent opera of light-spangled darkness; there are rude interruptions of expansive darkness by brightly shining bulbs.
+A vast collage of wealth and squalor; bustling life and hustling lull, expensive light and costly darkness.

-But the evening merely continues a story that the dawn started, one that the noon gives stage lights to, because suddenly…
+Interestingly, the evening merely continues a story that the dawn started, and the noon gives stage lights to, because suddenly:

-From the rubbles of a landscape, rusty corrugated roofs of ancient ancestry, haggard looking structures that seem like they were hurriedly thrown together, there sometimes stands the sudden startling beauty of some architectural ingenuity.
+From the spread of rusty corrugated roofs of ancient ancestry, haggard looking structures that seem like they were hurriedly thrown together, there would often stand the sudden startling beauty of some architectural ingenuity.

-At times though, it is not the lights that inspire as it is the darkness: The people whose reality the dark has been, the ones that have been robbed of light and that, by insensitive and unfaithful mansion dwellers holding office- the shiny bulbs that betrayed public trust, the sirens and endless convoys that go home to Generators fuelled by the dark-dwellers’ sweat and blood of the city’s poor.
+Sadly though, it is often not the lights of Ibadan that inspire as much as it is the darkness.
+The people whose reality the dark has become, the ones that have been robbed of light by insensitive and unfaithful mansion dwellers holding office- the 100watts bulbs that betrayed public trust; the sirens and endless convoys that go home to generators fuelled by the sweat and blood of the city’s poor.

-Souls live in darkness of human making, yet someone that could have been of help chose not to be.
+Souls live in darkness of human making, while people that could have been of help chose to turn a blind eye.

 A day for the people and her government shall come.
 Today is the day to challenge the lights of the world shining.